sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 - (Bill K)
+- what tyoes of monitoring tools do you use?
+How many of you support apps in prod env?
+  - fedex: jmx, api turn off and on, weblogic, now they use actuator
 - Actuator metrics is rarely used for cloud native app
-  - Probably use it when APM tools are not available
+  - Probably use it when APM (Application Performance Monitoring) tools are not available
+  - they app dynamics?
 - For /health value proposition, talk about the case "applicatio hang" - GC hang - CF does just port health check
 - What does Ford use for monitoring applications?
   - One student says her group uses actuator like custom tools
   - Any APM tools?
 Sonarcube is mostly static code analysis tools Dynatrace, New Relic, App Dynamic, etc - Ford use Dynatraces
+- out code is not realistic, example is MAX_TIME_ENTRIES, we just need a way of increasing the number of entries
+- keep browser open, keep cranking up code

 ## Trouble-shooting